The best features side by side

 IF YOU NEED:

-to track overall company productivity levels and analyze employee behaviour
+to track overall company productivity levels and analyze employee behavior

-DeskTime provides the most wide-ranging and flexible company-wide productivity results data.
-Because it includes a mix of different features - employee monitoring, project management and productivity analysis, you can adapt it to meet your specific requirements for each project.
-It also lets yo gather data and analyze the different aspects that are most important to you.
+DeskTime provides the most wide-ranging and flexible company-wide productivity data.
+Because it includes a mix of different features, such as employee monitoring, project management, and productivity analysis, you can adapt it to meet your specific requirements for each project.
+It also lets you gather data and analyze the aspects that are most important to you.

-Data can be collected for a wide variety of facts.
-From most unproductive employees, most often used unproductive applications/sites, projects that take up the most time, and more.
+You can collect a wide variety of data: from the most unproductive employees or the most often used unproductive applications/sites to projects that take up the most time and more.

-Data is represented in a ready-made “reports” section, is sent out by email to company admins, and can also be manually segmented.
-Any data can also be exported to .csv, if any in-depth data analysis is necessary.
+Data is represented in a ready-made “Reports” section, emailed to company admins, and it can also be segmented manually.
+Any data can also be exported to .csv if any in-depth analysis is necessary.

-With Time Doctor, you can also track your daily work habits but at the cost of less customization.
-However, if you need to do the above but also want the option to analyze your productivity in detail - DeskTime might be the more convenient tool.
+With Time Doctor, you can also track your daily work habits, but it offers you fewer customization options.
+However, if you need to do the above and also want the option to analyze your productivity in detail, DeskTime might be the more convenient tool.

 IF YOU NEED:

 to track freelancer work and pay by the hour

-Time Doctor allows for specific task and project tracking.
-This can be combined with the “payroll” feature, which allows the employer to automate pay based on the amount of work done.
+Time Doctor lets you track specific tasks and projects.
+This can be combined with the “Payroll” feature, which allows the employer to automate pay based on the amount of work done.

-This feature reduces the amount of time spent on calculating pay for employees who are paid by the hour.
-It also increases transparency about work done, and allows for smooth cooperation, especially for remote workers.
+This feature reduces the time spent on calculating pay for employees who are paid by the hour.
+It also increases transparency about work done and ensures smoother cooperation, especially for remote workers.

-Though DeskTime allows for project tracking, it does not support individual task completion, and is not integrated with payroll systems.
+Although DeskTime offers project tracking, it does not support individual task completion, and it is not integrated with payroll systems.
 For that reason, where payroll is required, Time Doctor will be the best choice.

 IF YOU NEED:

-to record team absences + time away from the computer
+to record team absences and time away from the computer

-For teams who frequently have meetings, business trips, or phone calls, DeskTime is a great way to maintain transparency and understanding of where team members are at any given moment.
+For teams that frequently have meetings, business trips, or phone calls, DeskTime is a great way to maintain transparency and understanding of where each team member is at any given moment.